MrVistos/netwealth/README.md

 # How to contribute
 If you want contribute to this project feel free to create a branch.
 When you are done open a merge request and choose development as target branch.
-Once a milestone from the plan is completed the development branch will be merge into the main branch and a release will be build.
+Once a milestone from the plan is completed the development branch will be merged into the main branch and a release will be build.